-Fibre-optic lights for gardens are relatively new and cast a soft ambient glow, making them perfect for highlighting steps or decking.
-DIY kits are relatively cheap, though if you opt for a professional to fit them it will cost more compared to installing LEDs or conventional fluorescent lights.
+Fibre-optic lights for gardens are fairly new and cast a soft ambient glow, making them perfect for highlighting steps or decking.
+DIY kits are relatively cheap, though if you opt for a professional to fit them, it will cost more compared to installing LEDs or conventional fluorescent lights.

-It’s also worth experimenting with temporary outdoor lights, whether it’s for a garden party or a way of extending the festive Christmas spirit to your outside space.
-I’m not suggesting you illuminate every available inch of your house and garden, but you’ll create an immediate party atmosphere if you use them creatively.
-Wrap twinkly ones around arches and arbours, or drape them through trees or even pots and baskets.
-A warning, however, as although some party lights can be left outside all the time, others need to be brought in when it starts raining.
+It’s also worth experimenting with temporary outdoor lights, whether it’s for a summer garden party or a way of extending the festive Christmas spirit to your outside space.
+Wrap twinkly lights around arches and arbours, or drape them through trees or even pots and baskets.
+A warning, however: although some party lights can be left outside all the time, others need to be brought in when it starts raining.

 Improvised lights can also look far better than you might think, and what’s more they cost mere pennies and are very environmentally friendly.
 Tealights in old baked-bean cans or jars look great when used en masse.
 You can even paint the outside of jars with special glass paints for a stained-glass effect if you wish, and DIY stores stock bags of 100 tealights for less than £10, making them an easy and affordable way to enjoy your outdoor space throughout the winter months.